Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide12.svg' alt='Formatting and character encoding :: Leading and trailing spaces removed :: Quotation mark standardisation :: Minor character encoding and formatting corrections :: ' title='Slide: 12' border='1'  width='85%'/>

-Another important part of the slang data processing was standardising some of the formatting and character encoding, to improve the searchability of the collection overall.
+Another important part of the slang data processing was standardising some of the formatting and character encoding, which improves the searchability of the collection overall.
 This included removing leading and trailing spaces, fixing double spaces and minor errors in punctuation position.
 We also standardised quotation marks and removed some diacritic typos.
-The examples here show the highlighted items that were identified in the first box, and the reformatted version in the second.
+The examples above show the highlighted items that were identified in the first box, and the reformatted version in the second.

 <br>